-The Philippines have a lot to offer to tourists.
+The Philippines have a lot to offer tourists.
 From the many memorials dating back to World War II, to the older parts of the city, there is much to see across the island.
 However, experts recommend you find a way to see them other than driving.

 As a country, the Philippines ranked as one of the worst places in the world to drive, based on overall driver satisfaction.
 As a city, Manila ranked as the worst city in the world for overall traffic problems, which include traffic jams, poor roads, lack of roadside service, and severity of incidents.
-For those going anywhere in the Philippines, may we suggest considering all other methods of transportation before driving?

 El Salvador ranked worst overall on the Waze Global Driver Satisfaction index, followed immediately by northern neighbor Guatemala.
 Costa Rica, Nicaragua, and Panama also ranked in the top 10 worst countries to drive in, with drivers reporting an overall dissatisfaction with their experience on the roads.
-Because of known problems with local authorities, some of the worst places to drive are also known as some of the most corrupt nations in the world.
+Because of common problems with local authorities, some of the worst places to drive are also known as some of the most corrupt nations in the world.

-In South America, Venezuela and Colombia ranked as the two of the top worst nations to drive in.
-With a total satisfaction ranking of 3.3 (on a scale of one to ten), Colombia is not only one of the most dangerous nations in the world, but also one of the worst to drive in as well.
+In South America, Venezuela and Colombia ranked as two of the top worst nations to drive in.
+With a total satisfaction ranking of 3.3 (on a scale of one to 10), Colombia is not only one of the most dangerous nations in the world, but also one of the worst to drive in as well.

 Overall, the nation netted an average satisfaction score of 3.7, and featured eight cities with poor driving experiences across the country (including Jakarta).
-Driver safety is something every motorist should consider: in 2014, automobile accidents were the single deadliest threat to Americans traveling abroad.Continue to 5 of 5 below.
+Driver safety is something every motorist should consider: in 2014, automobile accidents were the single deadliest threat to Americans traveling abroad.

 Many countries in Europe follow driving laws similar to those of the United States, allowing for American drivers to easily transition while abroad.
 However, some countries are less friendly to drive in than others.
 Across Europe.
 Romania ranks as the worst country for motoring tourists.